-SI.
-Expenses Basis 1. (a) Travelling salesman's salary and commission (b) Selling expenses (c) After-sales service (d) Discount allowed (e) Freight outwards (f) Provision for discounts on debtors (g) Sales manager's salary and other benefits Sales of each department 2. (a) Rent, rates and taxes (b) Air conditioning expenses (c) Heating Area 3.
-Lighting Light points Area 4.
-Insurance of Stock Average stock carried 5.
-Insurance of Building Area .
-6. Insurance of Plant & Machinery Value of Plant & Machinery 7.
-Group insurance premium Direct wages 8.
-Power H.P. or H.P. x Hours worked 9. (a) Depreciation (b) Repairs and renewals Value of assets in each department 10. (a) Canteen expenses (b) Labour welfare expenses Number of employees 11.
-Works manager's salary Time spent in each department 12.
-Carriage inwards Purchases of each department.
+Sl.
+Expenses Basis

+1. (a) Travelling salesman's salary and commission (b) Selling expenses Sales of each department

+(c) After-sales service mA 1 m 29

+(d) Discount allowed (e) Freight outwards

+(f) Provision for discounts on debtors Control of the Contro

+meat (g) Sales manager's salary and other benefits and the fact the same of the same and the for-

+2. (a) Rent, rates and taxes Area

+(b) Air conditioning expenses with the trading aconomy will do a

+(c) Heating A STATE OF THE STA

+3. Lighting Light points Area

+4. Insurance of Stock Average stock carried

+5. Insurance of Building Area

+6. Insurance of Plant & Machinery Value of Plant & Machinery

+7. Group insurance premium Direct wages

+8. Power H.P. or H.P. x Hours worked

+9. (a) Depreciation (b) Repairs and renewals Value of assets in each department

+10. (a) Canteen expenses (b) Labour welfare expenses Number of employees

+11. Works manager's salary Time spent in each department

+12. Carriage inwards Purchases of each department.